-SCV Restorative Justice provides a psycho-educational program operating in a group format, with trained facilitators.
-Our program is focused on those who perpetrate intimate partner violence, serving as one component of a Coordinated Community Response (CCR) to domestic abuse.
+SCV Restorative Justice provides a psycho-educational program operating in a group format, with licensed facilitators.
+Our program is focused on those who perpetrate intimate partner violence, serving as one component of a Community-Based response to domestic abuse.
 Our main goals are to:

 - Address the on-going safety needs of victims;

 - Hold abusive individuals accountable for their choice to engage in abusive and/or controlling behavior;

 - Facilitate the development of skills and beliefs that support a non-violent lifestyle, which promote healthy relationships.